AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-sets.md

    To create an Image Set in Assets, tap or click **[!UICONTROL Create > Image Sets]**.
 Then, add images and click **[!UICONTROL Save]**.

-   You can also create image sets automatically through [batch set presets](/help/assets/dynamic-media/config-dms7.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets).
+   You can also create image sets automatically through [batch set presets](/help/assets/dynamic-media/config-dm.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets).

    >[!IMPORTANT]
    >
-   >Batch sets are created by the IPS (Image Production System) as part of asset ingestion and are available only in Dynamic Media - Scene7 mode.
+   >Batch sets are created by the IPS (Image Production System) as part of asset ingestion.

    See [Preparing Image Set assets for upload and Uploading your files](#uploading-assets-in-image-sets).